I-495 North Shoulder Lane Use

 Est Completion Date

-Open to traffic by early Spring 2015, final completion scheduled for June 2015
+Open to traffic in spring 2015, final completion scheduled for June 2015

 Approx. $20 million